 What happened with Sporty & Rich is a teachable moment that everyone can learn from.
 But first, there needs to be a wider conversation around social media marketing and digital influence.
 Not only is it irresponsible, but it’s dangerous when someone with a platform of any size makes claims to their audience on topics that they aren't fully educated on.
-In some cases, this can have serious consequences—where food and nutrition is concerned, false advertising can potentially push impressionable young women into eating disorders.
+In some cases, this can have serious consequences—where food and nutrition is concerned, false advertising might potentially push impressionable young women into eating disorders.

-When Rae’s metabolism drops gained popularity amongst teenagers on TikTok as a shortcut for weight loss back in February, the company was adamant about how it was antithetical to their values.
+When Rae’s metabolism drops gained popularity amongst teenagers on TikTok as a shortcut for weight loss in February 2020, the company was adamant about how it was antithetical to their values.
 Out of genuine concern for the well-being of young girls, they immediately pulled the product off their shelves.
 Dhliwayo acknowledges that as human beings we all make mistakes, but too often people allow those with real influence to get away with making egregious errors that can lead to serious repercussions.
 And instead of apologizing and reflecting, often times brands simply put a bandage on the situation through a performative statement full of empty promises.
 As Dhliwayo explains it, this type of statement is typically issued “in order for it to seem like the brand or the person is not staying quiet.
 That they are acknowledging on the surface that something they did didn’t necessarily sit right with people.”
 This approach is also executed with the hopes that people will forget and they likely won’t do the actual work to get to the root of the problem.

 “Sporty and Rich reminds me of a lot of brands in wellness who are concerned with what I like to call superficial wellness i.e. the stuff that lies on the surface, like buying a cute sweatsuit or attending the newest, hippest fitness class,” she says.
 “Not the actual work of well-being, which to me is doing the hard stuff, like looking at racial injustice, being anti-racist, advocating for Black lives.
 Most of that stuff doesn’t look cute in an IG photo or make for something you can sell in a brand partnership.”